Address Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues are leaky taps and toilets that run clogged drains, and low water pressure.
+The most frequent plumbing issues are leaky faucets, running toilets blocked drains, and low pressure water.

-There are a few important tools, such as the plunger, an adjustable wrench pipe wrench Teflon tape and an screwdriver.
+There are a few important tools, such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?

-You should contact a licensed plumber for plumbing problems of a serious nature that require special equipment and expertise.
+It is recommended to contact a professional plumber for plumbing problems of a serious nature that require specialist equipment and expertise.

 Tags: DIY, Plumbing Categories: Plumber